Restoration

 Guidance and Best Practices

-The following rationale for maintaining the beauty and historic integrity of the Old North End Neighborhood has been taken from an introduction to the Old North End Neighborhood Interpretive Guide.
+The following rationale for maintaining the beauty and historic integrity of the Old North End Neighborhood is taken from the introduction to the Old North End Neighborhood Interpretive Guide.

 “The Old North End Neighborhood is a remarkably intact collection of architecturally and historically significant buildings located within a distinctive setting of mature trees and landscaped medians.
-These historic buildings serve as a tangible link to our shared heritage and help make the Old North End a unique place to live and visit.
+These historic buildings serve as a tangible link to our shared heritage, making the Old North End a unique place to live and visit.
 Because their replacement is impossible, it is important to preserve and protect the buildings and setting that comprise the neighborhood for future generations.”

-Since property owners play key roles in such efforts, the information that follows is meant to be educational and help promote good stewardship.
+Since property owners play a key role in such efforts, the information that follows is intended to be educational and promote good stewardship.

-- Old North End Neighborhood Interpretive Guide is a pictorial guide to best practices for appropriate maintenance, rehabilitation, additions and new construction to the outside of your home.
-Some photo examples of what to avoid are also addressed.
+- The Old North End Neighborhood Interpretive Guide is a pictorial guide to best practices for maintaining, rehabilitating, adding to, and constructing the exterior of your home.
+Some examples of what to avoid in photos are also addressed.
 The two guides below provide support.

 - North End Historic District Design Guidelines- As stated in its preface, the primary goal of this guide is education and design review, two crucial components of preservation.
 For a suggested donation of $10, you may obtain a hard copy from Pat Doyle at patdoyle@mac.com.

-- Chicago Bungalow Association –This website provides homeowners with how-to seminars.
-Especially helpful are steps to choosing the right landscape design and plants for your bungalow garden.
+- Chicago Bungalow Association – This website offers homeowners how-to seminars.
+Constructive steps to choosing the right landscape design and plants for your bungalow garden.

-- Additional Historic Preservation Resources in Other Places–This section includes how-to resources for many rehabilitation projects and links to other key information.
+- Additional Historic Preservation Resources in Other Places – This section provides how-to resources for various rehabilitation projects and links to other key information.